Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Minuses

 With caution, the drug should be taken against the background of treatment with other drugs.
-For example, with NSAIDs, glucocorticosteroids, vitamin K antagonists, cimetidine, etc.
+For example, with NSAIDs, glucocorticosteroids, vitamin K antagonists, Cimetidine, etc.

-The last drawback of the drug Tavanic can be considered its high cost.
+The last disadvantage of the drug Tavanic can be considered its high cost.
 So, the price for 5 tablets with a dosage of 500 mg starts from 590 rubles.
 A bottle with a solution for infusion costs from 1250 rubles.

 pros